danielrodriguezGH/Framework-HL-V5/technical-specs.md

 The injection of expert subjectivity as an **External Reward Function (ERF)**.
 The Architect provides the strategic direction vector, ensuring **Operational Relevance** and keeping model autonomy within defined execution limits.

 ### NODE 05 - Contextual Persistence (Isomorphic Feedback Loop)
 Rigor (Node 01) audits what Persistence (Node 05) stores.
 This interaction ensures a non-degradable logical state, preventing the persistence of errors and maintaining a "Golden Trace" of the session.
+Keeping a Dynamic Equilibrium Point in Model Resource and Bias Distribution of 64.3/35.7 %

 ---